HealthRex/CDSS/README.md

 # HealthRex Laboratory at Stanford University
 ## PI: Jonathan Chen (http://web.stanford.edu/~jonc101)

+Review the Wiki (https://github.com/HealthRex/CDSS/wiki) for Starter Notes on using some of the common data sources and codebase as well as general lab/group infrastructure.

 General Guidelines for Code Repo:
 * Avoid any large data files, so the repo stays lightweight for new devs to quickly download/clone.
 * For one-off or very project specific files and scripts, basically do whatever you want in the workspace areas under the /scripts directory (but again, avoid big data files).